 The macro-labor field focuses on understanding the causes and consequences of variation in employment and income across individuals and over time.
 Understanding labor market behavior is crucial for some of the most pressing policy questions facing the aggregate economy, including redistribution, social insurance, the minimum wage, and stabilization policy.
 This course will cover topics of recent interest in macro-labor.
 Our goal throughout will be to use economic theory to interpret both long-term trends and recent events in the economy, and to draw conclusions for policy.
 Specific topics may include the unemployment experience of the Great Recession, causes and consequences of rising wage inequality, worker reallocation, and the effects of technological change on the labor market.
 Readings will consist of academic articles, survey publications, popular press articles, and lecture notes provided by the instructor.
 Students will be asked to write a paper analyzing a labor market-related policy question of their choice.

 Mechanism design uses game theory to design systems, institutions, and mechanisms to achieve desired outcomes.
 We will study the theory of mechanism design and how it is used to design auctions, tax schemes, and matching mechanisms.
 The course will approach these issues from a theoretical perspective and also examine real-world applications.
 Examples will include how Google sells advertising space, how medical students are matched to residencies, and how governments sell bonds.
 Students will read and discuss current research on these topics and also complete an independent research project related to the course material.Requisite: ECON 301 or 420, MATH 211.
 Limited to 18 students.
 Spring semester.
-Professor Baisa.2016-17: Not offered
+Professor Baisa.2017-18: Offered in Spring 2018

 We will begin by examining contemporary growth and development models and then apply them to the sweep of global economic history over the past 300 years.
 The course is a seminar, so students will be assessed on their close reading and their responses to articles and books assigned in the course.
 Students will engage directly with economic history issues and will produce an original piece of research by the end of the course.